davidlidebrandt/milestone-project-4/README.md

 The project was deployed on [Heroku](https://dashboard.heroku.com/), the following steps were taken:

 1. Created a requirements.txt file by typing: "pip3 freeze --local > requirements.txt" in the terminal.
-2. Created a procfile by typing echo web: "python app.py > Procfile" in the terminal.
+2. Created a procfile by typing echo web: "web: gunicorn fitness_equipment.wsgi > Procfile" in the terminal.
 3. Logged in to Heroku.
 4. Pressed the button "new" and then "create new app".
 5. Chose an app name and a region and pressed create app.